khiga8/kate-website/content/blog/oct2020-responsibilities/index.md

 ***

+## Taking part in the creation

 In college, I took computer science courses.
-I studied Data Structures, Discrete Mathematics, Algorithms, Databases...I attended engineering career fairs.
+I studied Data Structures, Discrete Mathematics, Algorithms, Databases...
+I attended engineering career fairs.
 I remember packing into the auditorium with hundreds of other students.
 There were long lines before every booth just to chat with recruiters.
 Recruiters pitched fancy offices, free food perks, and appealed to bright-eyed students promising "interesting engineering problems".
 Never in my classes, nor these conversations with recruiters, did the ethics of software development, nor the potential consequences behind code come up.

 ### As software engineers, we are programmed to think about ways we can automate tasks with code.